 Concord's central location makes it an ideal place to easily explore other parts of the state.
-Take a trip up to the White Mountain region for stunning views and attractions like Clark's Trading Post, Mount Washington Cog Railway and Santa's Village and Wildcat Mountain.
+Take a trip up to the White Mountain region for stunning views and attractions like Attitash Mountain Resort, Clark's Trading Post, Loon Mountain Resort, Mount Washington Cog Railway, Santa's Village and Wildcat Mountain.
 If you haven't been to the NH Highland Games & Festival yet, we highly recommend this cultural event!
-The area offers year-round outdoor experiences and quick access to outstanding resorts with luxurious amenities for those who want to extend their stay like Attitash Mountain Resort, Loon Mountain Resort, The Mountain Club on Loon, Mountain View Grand Resort & Spa, Red Jacket Mountain View Resort & Kahuna Laguna Indoor Water Park, Waterville Valley Resort/Conference Center and many fine restaurants at these and other locations.
+The area offers year-round outdoor experiences and quick access to outstanding resorts with luxurious amenities for those who want to extend their stay.
+Visit Eagle Mountain Hotel & Golf Club, The Mountain Club on Loon, Mountain View Grand Resort & Spa, Red Jacket Mountain View Resort & Kahuna Laguna Indoor Water Park, the Snowflake Inn, Waterville Valley Resort/Conference Center and many fine restaurants at these and other locations.
 Or if you prefer a more rustic setting like the White Mountain National Forest, contact Effortless Adventure —they provide all the gear you need for an authentic, hassle-free camping experience in New Hampshire.

 The Lakes region is a short ride up I-93 North and offers everything from boating, shopping, dining and more.
 Consider taking a cruise on the Mount Washington Cruises, or a trip to Gilmanton Winery & Vineyards or the Tanger Outlet Center for tax-free shopping.
 Explore the area and plan an overnight or a weekend at the Margate Resort (enjoy the heated indoor pool and sauna), Mill Falls at the Lake (relax with some spa treatments), and the Wolfeboro Inn (they offer pet-friendly rooms).
 Treat your loved ones to a meal at Hart’s Turkey Farm or Wolfe’s Tavern while you're in town.